methodphoto/mincc/data/1982/1982-lobsters.md

 title: "Lobsters v The Min"
 gameLocation: "New Field"
 gameDate: "15/06/1982"
+shortReport: "Lobsters batted first and scored 125 for 7 wkts.
+The Min replied with 97 for 9 wkts (all out)"
 result: "Lobsters won by 28 runs"
 resultType: "Lost"
 type: "game"
 ---

-Played at {gameLocation} on {gameDate}

-Lobsters batted first and scored 125 for 7 wkts.
-The Min replied with 97 for 9 wkts (all out)

-Result: {result}

 ## Lobsters Innings

 | Batsman | Dismissal |  | Runs |